 Having worked with various media companies, I can say that reputable publishers often go dark one to two weeks before Election Day on election-related editorials, letters, and press releases.
 I can’t speak for everyone as times change, along with management, ownership and policy and there’s a few that don’t appear to care so much about what they publish these days.
 Here at Folsom Times, we’re honoring that tradition, and we’ve notified readers over the past month and a half that political content would pause close to Election Day.

 As a policy, we do not endorse any political figure or campaign.
 Neutrality is core to our election coverage, and we strive to leave the outcome in the hands of voters.
 All editorials that we have published so far have been written and submitted by community members or campaign representatives, not by our staff or ownership.
-Some of those campaigns have been more active than others when it comes to their materials and frequency, something that is out of out control.
-But rest assured, we do not recruit or solicit any such submissions, nor do we recruit paid display advertising on our site.
+Some of those campaigns have been more active than others when it comes to their materials and frequency, something that is out of our control.
+But rest assured, we do not recruit or solicit any such submissions, nor do we recruit paid political display advertising on our site, those campaigns that have advertising on our platform reached out to Folsom Times in an effort to tap into our extremely large local readership base.

 With our cutoff for campaign content now in effect, I’ll end with this simple bit of advice: Get out and vote!
 If there’s a candidate or issue you care about, exercise your right to vote on it.